mostjs-community/subject/README.md

 #### `sync<T>(): Subject<T>`

-This function here, will create Subject that will emit its values synchronously.
+This function here will create Subject that will emit its values synchronously.
 This is provided to add backwards compatiblity with theoretical edge cases applications may have been built on in previous versions.